matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-- A variation on this is to declare the constructor as private and provide a public static factory method instead
+- A variation on this is to declare the constructor as private and provide a public static factory method instead.

-- Standard recipe for an immutable class:
+- An standard recipe for an immutable class:
-    - All properties must be set in constructors or factory methods
+    - All properties must be set in constructors or factory methods.
-    - There should be no setter
+    - There should be no setter.
-    - If necessary to include setters, setters should do nothing or throw exceptions
+    - If necessary to include setters, setters should do nothing or throw exceptions.
-    - All properties should be declared as **private** and **final**
+    - All properties should be declared as **private** and **final**.
     - For all properties that are references to mutable types:
-        - the property should be initialized with a deep copy of the value passed via the constructor
+        - The property should be initialized with a deep copy of the value passed via the constructor.
-        - the property's getter should return a deep copy of the property value
+        - The property's getter should return a deep copy of the property value.
-    - The class should be declared as final to prevent someone creating a mutable subclass of an immutable class
+    - The class should be declared as **final** to prevent someone creating a mutable subclass of an immutable class.
-    - Immutability does not prevent object from being nullable, null can be assigned to a String variable
+    - Immutability does not prevent object from being nullable, null can be assigned to a String variable.
-    - If an immutable classes properties are declared as **final**, instances are inherently thread safe
+    - If an immutable classes properties are declared as **final**, instances are inherently thread safe.

-## :star: Design flow which prevent class from being immutable
+## :star: Design flow which prevent class from being immutable.

-### 1. Using some setters, without setting all needed properties in the constructors
+### 1. Using some setters, without setting all needed properties in the constructors.

 ```java
 // example of a bad immutability